Get Back to Walking Without Pain: A Guide to Hip Bursitis

 When to See a Specialist

-If your symptoms persist or worsen despite rest and self-care, it’s time to consult a physician.
-At Coastal Orthopedics, our hip specialists can provide a tailored trochanteric bursa treatment plan that addresses your unique needs—helping you return to the activities you love with less pain.
+If your symptoms persist or worsen despite rest and self-care, it may be necessary to consult a physician.
+At Coastal Orthopedics, our hip specialists can provide a tailored treatment plan that addresses your unique needs.
+This can help you return to the activities you love with less pain.

 Relief Is Possible

-Living with hip bursitis doesn’t mean giving up your favorite activities.
+Living with hip bursitis doesn't mean you have to give up your favorite activities.
 With the right care and modifications, many patients find long-term relief and improved mobility.

-Whether you’re just beginning your treatment journey or seeking expert guidance for chronic pain, the team at Coastal Orthopedics is here to help.
+Whether you are just beginning your treatment journey or seeking expert guidance for chronic pain, the team at Coastal Orthopedics is here to help.
 Contact us today to schedule a consultation and take the next step toward lasting relief.